elasticpath/react-pwa-reference-storefront/src/components/src/ComplianceSupport/README.md

 #### Description

-Modal to present policy for shopper to accept.
-Invokes policy acceptance given provided application configuration.
-This component may be used to present policies for GDPR, CCPA, etc.
+Displays a **Compliance** modal dialog box.
+Shoppers must select a check box and click **Accept** to continue.
+Policy acceptance is part of the application configuration.

+For example, you might want to use this component for compliance with the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA).

 #### Usage